SrGMC/mazelight/README.md

   - `dijkstra`: Dijkstra's algorithm.
 (Default)
 - `-N`: Shows nodes in the output image.
 - `-rN R -gN G -bN B`: The color used to show the nodes in the output image (Default: -rN 0 -gN 255 -bN 0).
-- `-rP R -gP G -bP B`: The color used for the solved path in the output image (Default: -rN 255 -gN 0 -bN 0).
+- `-rP R -gP G -bP B`: The color used for the solved path in the output image (Default: -rP 255 -gP 0 -bP 0).
 - `-P`: Prints in the command line the shortest path found.

 <a name="todo"></a>